omegaml/omegaml/docs/source/guide/monitoring/index.rst

 ==========

-omega-ml provides an extensible monitoring and alerting system, built on top of its tracking facility.
+omega-ml provides an extensible monitoring and alerting system, built on top of its experiment tracking facility.

 Enable model monitoring
 -----------------------